The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 This year there are two significant comprehensive AI proposals: Texas’ TRAIGA, and the New Mexico Artificial Intelligence Act.
 (We have coverage of the New Mexico bill here.)

 This complete guide to TRAIGA is meant to be an objective overview of the bill, written in plain English.
-We will have further FAQs and more nuanced and opinionated coverage of the bill as it evolves in its journey through the capitol in Austin.

 Why the Texas bill matters